 By the time now, you should be aware of every single aspect of drone and it’s parts.
-After the detailed knowledge of drone accessories you will know which thing will suits you best.
+After the detailed knowledge of drone accessories, you will know which thing will suit you best.
 Now all you have to do is select and assemble.

 Now you have made your mind and you know what you are creating.
 To explain you better I’m also going to make a drone with you, this will helps you a lot.

 If you are building a Quadcopter you will need a frame with four arms.
 Your frame should be lightweight and strong.
 If you are building your own frame the material you use could be carbon fiber, plastic, metal or wood.

 I would recommend you to add landing gear into your frame if it doesn’t have one.
 The frame I’m using is Martian II 220 220mm 4mm Arm Thickness Carbon Fiber Frame.

 Before buying your motors, props, and ESC you should check that what size of motor and ESC would fit into your frame, what will be their weight and how will they affect your flight.
 You have to compare each and every component of your drone parts before buying them.